-The course is, in most cases, studied over one or two years alongside iGCSE Mathematics and promotes logical thought but will challenge students to think creatively when confronted with unexpected problems.
-It is intended for those students who require knowledge beyond IGCSE grade 9 and who are capable of working beyond the limits of the IGCSE Mathematics course.
+The course is, in most cases, studied over one year and promotes logical thought but will challenge students to think creatively when confronted with unexpected problems.
+It is intended for those students who require knowledge beyond IGCSE grades 8 and 9 and who are capable of working beyond the limits of the IGCSE Mathematics course.